-If you are not sure what category your situation falls into, you can use the Kinship Navigator, which will help you know where to go to find the help you need based on your unique situation.
+If you are not sure what category your situation falls into, you can use the Kinship Navigator, a tool which will help you know where to go to find the help you need based on your unique situation.

 Click here to begin: Kinship Navigator | Wisconsin Department of Children and Families